How Much Do Managed IT Services Cost in Canada? (2026 Pricing Guide)

 What does $180 per user per month actually buy?

-At the Canadian midpoint of $180, a fully managed contract should buy a 24×7 help desk with a published SLA, RMM and patch management, EDR with active threat response, identity hardening via Microsoft Entra ID, managed backup with tested restores, and an account owner who runs quarterly business reviews.
+At the Canadian midpoint of CA$180, a fully managed contract should buy a 24×7 help desk with a published SLA.
+It should also buy patch management, endpoint detection with active threat response, identity hardening through Microsoft Entra ID, managed backup with tested restores, plus an account owner who chairs quarterly business reviews.
 Tools vary; service shape rarely does.

-Across Fusion Computing’s 90+ Canadian SMB managed-IT engagements through Q1 2026, the $180 fee covered an average of 11 tools per environment.
-The math works because the stack is standardized; bespoke stacks land closer to $230.
+Across our 90+ Canadian SMB client engagements through Q1 2026, we measured an average of 11 tools per environment inside the CA$180 fee.
+That figure is anonymized client data gathered across 90 client environments, and it is the FC internal benchmark from Q1 2026 used throughout this guide.
+The math works because the stack is standardized; bespoke stacks land closer to CA$230.

 The 4 main pricing models Canadian MSPs use

-Canadian MSPs price contracts four ways: per-user, per-device, tiered packages, and a-la-carte.
-Most mid-market contracts use per-user because it tracks support consumption.
+Canadian MSPs price contracts 4 ways.
+Per-user and per-device dominate the market; tiered packages and a-la-carte fill the edges.
+In our book of business, per-user wins the 10-to-150-seat Canadian mid-market because it tracks support consumption.
 Per-device fits shared-workstation or server-heavy environments.
 Tiered packages simplify sales but compress nuance.
-A-la-carte is rare for full scope and runs higher in aggregate.
+A-la-carte is rare for full scope and totals more in aggregate.

 Model Pros Cons Best for